Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Badiou's Diagrammatic Struggle

-Confusing the generality of topoi with the specificity of locales, he believes to surmount the need to work categorically, through 'diagrams', and to reach again that 'Platonic' plane of 'objects' which Kant's limited imperative of objectivity prohibited.
-Thus he believes to revert topos theory and category theory back to set theory and ultimately denounce this new, 'post-structuralist' sphere of power which operates 'diagrammatically'.
-That is, he inevidently refers to that notion of 'diagrams' of power that became utilised by many 'post-structuralist' after it was first launched by Michel Foucault\footnote{Foucault, Michel (1995), \textit{Discipline and Punish: The Birth of the Prison}, trans.
+Confusing general topoi with specific locales, Badiou then believes to have overcome the need to work categorically, through 'diagrams', and he again returns to his secure, 'Platonic' basis.
+Thus he believes to have reverted the course of topos theory by bringing categorical reasoning back down to set theory.
+By this he inevitably strikes the notion of 'diagrams' utilized not only by mathematicians but by several 'post-structuralists' after the term was first launched by Michel Foucault\endnote{Foucault, Michel (1995), \textit{Discipline and Punish: The Birth of the Prison}, trans.
 Alan Sheridan.
 New York: Random House. pp. 171, 205.}.
-Instead of \textit{mathematically reducing} diagrammatics back to the more 'Platonic' edifice of ontology, Badiou himself turns out to be reductionist at least when it comes to his naïve mathematical understanding of diagrammatics --- the categorical \textit{modus operandi}.
-This reductionism is highlighted by the elementary mistakes Badiou's own engagement with categorical 'diagrammatics' demonstrates.
+However, he not only makes a converse error but also struggles in the way he treats his own, specific category.
+No question his erudition in categorical diagrammatics is deficient.

-To discuss these mistakes, when it comes to the actual 'mathemes' in this category of $T$-$\sets$, he demonstrates that there exists an object which he calls an 'exponent' of a relation $X \to Y$.
-In other words, '[i]f we consider [\ldots] two Quebecois in turn as objects of the world, we see that they each entertain a relation to each of the objects linked together by the 'Oka incident' [\ldots] and, by the same token, a relation to this link itself, that is a relation to a relation'\footnote{Ibid., 313.}.
-In diagrammatic terms, Badiou\footnote{Ibid., 317} defines a relation to be ''universally exposed' if given two distinct expositions of the same relation, there exists between the two exponents [sic] one and only one relation such that the diagram remains commutative', and for that he draws the following diagram:
+For example, when it comes to the actual 'mathemes' in this category of $T$-$\sets$, he demonstrates that there exists an object which he calls an 'exponent' of a relation $X \to Y$.
+In other words, '[i]f we consider [\ldots] two Quebecois in turn as objects of the world, we see that they each entertain a relation to each of the objects linked together by the 'Oka incident' [\ldots] and, by the same token, a relation to this link itself, that is a relation to a relation'\endnote{Ibid., 313.}.
+In diagrammatic terms, Badiou\endnote{Ibid., 317} defines a relation to be ''universally exposed' if given two distinct expositions of the same relation, there exists between the two exponents [sic] one and only one relation such that the diagram remains commutative', and for that he draws the following diagram: